 4 steps to creating your own website

-Having your own blog or website is one of the best kept secrets of impressing a potential employer.
+Building your own website is one of the best kept secrets of impressing potential employers.
 STS founder, Owen, shows you how to set one up for yourself.I have been a website developer for over 14 years and I go through the process of setting up websites all the time.
 With this experience I have been able to learn the best methods and source the best prices out there.

 Today setting up your online pad is as easy and as affordable as ever.
 If you follow my own dead easy simple steps you can be up and running easily within 30 minutes for less than £30.